-- A13.
-In the context of a group audit, ASA 600 requires the group engagement team to provide each component auditor with a list of related parties prepared by group management and any other related parties of which the group engagement team is aware.
-19 Where the entity is a component within a group, this information provides a useful basis for the auditor's enquiries of management regarding the identity of the entity's related parties. - The auditor may also obtain some information regarding the identity A14. of the entity's related parties through enquiries of management during the engagement acceptance or continuance process.
+A13.
+In the context of a group audit, ASA 600 requires the group engagement team to provide each component auditor with a list of related parties prepared by group management and any other related parties of which the group engagement team is aware.19 Where the entity is a component within a group, this information provides a useful basis for the auditor's enquiries of management regarding the identity of the entity's related parties.

-See ASA 600 Special Considerations-Audits of a Group Financial Report (Including the Work of Component Auditors), paragraph 40(e).
+19 See ASA 600 Special Considerations-Audits of a Group Financial Report (Including the Work of Component Auditors), paragraph 40(e).